 Who is Considered an International Student?

-Syracuse University’s academic departments and programs may offer students grants, scholarships, assistantships, fellowships, and prizes.
+Syracuse University’s academic departments and programs may offer international students aid in the form of grants, scholarships, assistantships, fellowships, or prizes.
 Contact the program or department for information about the availability of merit awards.

 International Merit Scholarships (Undergraduates)